MRT-Map/tile-renderer/docs/functions.rst

    :rtype: Tuple[RealNum, RealNum, RealNum, RealNum]

-.. py:function:: renderedIn(plaList: dict, nodeList: dict, minZoom: int, maxZoom: int, maxZoomRange: RealNum) -> List[TileCoord]
+.. py:function:: rendered_in(plaList: dict, nodeList: dict, minZoom: int, maxZoom: int, maxZoomRange: RealNum) -> List[TileCoord]

    Like ``renderer.tools.lineToTiles()``, but for a JSON or dictionary of PLAs.